parsing-science/ps-toolkit/README.md

 ```

 ## Import the repo
-To use the package, you can add it to the requirements.txt of your repo
+To use the package, add it to the requirements.txt of your repo and pip install

-Repo: git+ssh://git@github.com/parsing-science/ps-toolkit.git#egg=PS_Toolkit
+SSH: git+ssh://git@github.com/parsing-science/ps-toolkit.git#egg=PS_Toolkit

 ## To run unittests
 ```sh